petrum01/object-detection/README.md

 For now, I chose to go with Single Shot Detector architectures, which are more likely to work on emnbedded devices to run inference at the edge (think Raspberry Pi 3 with limited computing power).

+### First try : Training the model on Darkflow / YOLO

 For compatibility purposes (I prototype on Mac OS X, then train on the cloud), I used this [`fork of Darknet`](https://github.com/thtrieu/darkflow) which is a Tensorflow implementation of Darknet.

-##### To do
-    1. try Tensorflow Object Detection API (https://github.com/tensorflow/models/tree/master/research/object_detection)
-    2. consider implementing a SSD architecture from scratch in Tensorflow
-	3. Tensorflow Lite

-### Training the model

-Transfer learning and fine-tuning of the last layers sing data augmentation techniques with Keras ImageDataGenerator.

-#### Training the model using Google Colab GPU
+Transfer learning reduces the training time and data needed to achieve a custom task.
+It takes a CNN that has been pre-trained, removes the last fully-connected layer and replaces it with the custom fully-connected layer, treating the original CNN as a feature extractor for the new dataset, and the last fully-connected layer - after training - acts as the classifier for the new dataset.

 ##### Setting up Google Colab